New Mexico Goatheads: Affiliations

-While the Dallas Stars of the National Hockey League (NHL) will be official consultants in hockey operations and player development, the Goatheads are not expected to be the Stars ECHL affiliate as Dallas recently extended their long-running affiliation with the ECHL Idaho Steelheads through 2027, marking 23 years of affiliation.
+While the Dallas Stars of the National Hockey League (NHL) were announced as official consultants in hockey operations and player development, the Goatheads were not expected to be the Stars' ECHL affiliate as Dallas had extended their long-running affiliation with the ECHL Idaho Steelheads through 2027, marking 23 years of affiliation.
+The Goatheads did not initially announce an affiliate.
+In February 2026, they announced their affiliation agreement with the Colorado Avalanche and Colorado Eagles, beginning with the 2026–27 NHL season.

-The Goatheads will announce their NHL affiliation at a later date.
-As of the 2025–26 NHL season, the only two NHL teams without an ECHL affiliate are the Columbus Blue Jackets and Utah Mammoth.
-Until an affiliation is announced, the Goatheads will operate as an independent ECHL team, maintaining relationships with all teams in the American Hockey League (AHL) for player development and call-ups.